metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Trust assumption increase: Participants must fully trust the coordinator to assign indices honestly.
 - ZKP compatibility: Pre-assigned indices not derived deterministically from in-protocol values may complicate or prevent the construction of zero-knowledge proofs of correctness.

-### Distribution of polynomial commitments
+### Distribution of coefficient commitments

-Once participant indices have been assigned, the coordinator MUST send each participant the full list of polynomial commitments — one for each participant — as a confirmation of inclusion in the generation process.
+Once participant indices have been assigned, the coordinator MUST send each participant the full list of coefficient commitments — one for each participant — as a confirmation of inclusion in the generation process.
 The participant's own commitments MAY be omitted, as they are already known locally.
-The participant index of every other participant is deduced by the position of their polynomial commitments in the list.
+The participant index of every other participant is deduced by the position of their coefficient commitments in the list.

 #### Handling Broadcast Failures